KHEngineering/RoboRio/faq/java.md

 ---

 ##Can I use an older version of Eclipse like Kelper with the plugins?
 Yes, but only with a Java v7 or earlier JDK.
-There is a ANT build bug in older version of eclipse that is does not recognize the default ANT build version that is shipped with Kelper.
+There is a ANT build bug in older version of eclipse where the default ANT build version that ship with the older eclipse versions do not recognize Java v8.

 See the bug report here: [bug](https://wiki.eclipse.org/Ant/Java8)